 need to be tested after seeing a medical professional.

-Some other institutions are altering their fall schedules such as removing Thanksgiving
+Some other institutions are altering their schedules such as removing spring break

-break or changing finals schedules, citing an effort to reduce the spread of COVID
+or changing finals schedules, citing an effort to reduce the spread of COVID in their

 The University is continually monitoring guidance and governmental directives and